egch/azure-az104-flashcards/Docker.md

 ## Container Instances
+Azure Container Instance (ACI) is a service that offers the fastest and most straightforward way to run containers directly on the Microsoft Azure cloud, without having to provision any virtual machines and without the need for a higher-level service.

 ## Container Groups
 A container group is a collection of containers that get scheduled on the same host machine.

 The containers in a container group share a lifecycle, resources, local network, and storage volumes.

 Multi-container groups are currently restricted to Linux containers.